Durex UK: Dual Screen Ads

 A tv spot designed for 8x speed

 This is not “slow motion” for cinematic drama.
 It is time engineered as a media format.
 The frames are composed to hold meaning when they blur together, and the copy and visuals are built to survive the exact behavior viewers use to avoid ads.
+Because the frames stay stable and the typography stays readable, fast-forward still delivers a complete message instead of noise.

 In DVR-heavy TV markets, the remote control is the real media buyer.